 "Wexler, the executive director of the National Coalition for Child Protection Reform and a self-identified liberal, in his article “Protect homeschooled children from child savers,” put it this way: “Why are homeschoolers a special target of 21st century child savers?
 Because we liberals tend to stereotype them …”

-“Further, Wexler explained many of the unintended damages that mandatory homeschool home visits and interviews of children would inflict on children.
+But this doesn't stop the well-meaning friend or family member from expressing their disapproval of your educational choice.
+A simple google search could yield everything they would ever desire to know about homeschooling, abuse rates among homeschooling families, and much more.“Further, Wexler explained many of the unintended damages that mandatory homeschool home visits and interviews of children would inflict on children.
 For example, children react, even to temporary infringement of parental autonomy, with changes such as “… anxiety, diminishing trust, loosening of emotional ties, or an increasing tendency to be out of control.”

 On an article posted in the Newark Advocate regarding the California abuse case (posted 1/25/18) several comments disparaged homeschooling families as abusive, secluded weirdos.
 One woman stated that she planned to call CPS on her homeschooling neighbors because she didn't like that the children were playing outside during the day and that the family used a wood burner and electric heaters to heat their home, and had their gas turned off at the meter.